Continue reading below the images.

 See full chart with test results at the bottom of the article.

-The Fiesta Tableware Company products have historically tested positive for many heavy metals – including traces (or large amounts) of Lead – depending on the age, significant amounts of Cadmium (depending on the age and color), and sometimes even traces of other heavy metals including Arsenic, Cobalt, and Antimony.
-That said, they are one of the safer brands of glazed ceramics out there, from a Lead-perspective (when looking at their newly-manufactured products) – BUT, they are still guilty of a few transgressions that seem counter to their business model – transgressions that I wish they would correct.
+Fiesta Tableware Company products have historically tested positive for many heavy metals, including traces (or large amounts) of Lead, depending on the age, as well as significant amounts of Cadmium (depending on the age and color), and sometimes even traces of other heavy metals like Arsenic, Cobalt, and Antimony.
+That said, they are one of the safer brands for glazed ceramics out there, from a Lead-perspective (when looking at their newly-manufactured products).
+BUT, they are still guilty of a few transgressions that seem counter to their business model — transgressions I wish they would correct.

-First and foremost, Fiesta Tableware needs to once and for all remove all references to the products being “Lead-free”.
-For a time there (and perhaps still in certain production runs), the products used to be stamped / embossed with the words “Lead Free” on the bottom, OR they had “Lead Free” printed on the bottom in black ink.
+First and foremost, Fiesta Tableware needs to once and for all remove all references to products being “Lead-free.”
+For a time there (and perhaps still in certain production runs), the products used to be stamped/ embossed with the words “Lead Free” on the bottom, OR they had “Lead Free” printed on the bottom in black ink.
 Unfortunately, these products are not consistently Lead-free.

-Regardless of what industry-generated double-speak you may have read or heard, “Lead-free” means what it sounds like: it MEANS there is no Lead at all in a product.
+Regardless of what industry-generated double-speak you may have read or heard, “Lead-free” means what it sounds like: There is no Lead at all in a product.
 Depending on which industry you talk to, the industry representatives (or corporate representatives) might assert that “Lead-free” means “a product doesn’t LEACH Lead”; if you talk to a representative from the plumbing industry, they might assert that “Lead-free” means “less than 2,500 ppm Lead.”
-Neither of these is true; if we restrict ourselves to the the actual meaning of the words…”Lead-free” means “free of any Lead (i.e. There is NO LEAD in this product).
+Neither of these assertions would be true; if we restrict ourselves to the the actual meaning of the words…”Lead-free” means “free of any Lead” (i.e. there is NO LEAD in this product AT ALL).

 Many potteries use the language “Lead-free glazes” because they know for a fact their glazes are Lead-free, even when trace levels of Lead might be found in the ceramic substrates of their products.
-HOWEVER, Fiesta Tableware, as you can see from the screenshot directly above from their website – captured on October 6, 2022, does NOT state “Lead-free glazes“, they instead use the language “Fully vitrified lead-free china with a color glaze.”
-This statement is a fundamental misstatement of fact – as you can see from the chart below (with eight current 2022 colors tested so far) FIVE of the eight examples have tested positive for Lead.
-It is for this reason we are (with this article) requesting (in earnest) that the Fiesta Tableware Company remove all of the “Lead-free” language from their website and other marketing materials (as they have already done in removing this language from the dishes themselves.)
+HOWEVER, as you can see from the screenshot directly above of Fiesta Tableware’s website, captured on October 6, 2022, it does NOT state “Lead-free glazes,” but instead uses the language “Fully vitrified lead-free china with a color glaze.”
+This statement is a fundamental misstatement of fact as you can see from the chart below (with eight current 2022 colors tested so far) that FIVE of the eight examples have tested positive for Lead.
+It is for this reason we are (with this article) requesting (in earnest) that the Fiesta Tableware Company remove all “Lead-free” language from their website and other marketing materials (a move they have already begun in removing this language from the dishes themselves).

 #2) These products consistently test positive for levels of Cadmium.